pdm-project/pdm/docs/dev/benchmark.md

 # Benchmark

-This page has been removed, please visit [new benchmark page](https://lincolnloop.github.io/python-package-manager-shootout/) for a detailed benchmark report.
+This page has been removed, please visit [Python Package Manager Shootout by Lincoln Loop](https://lincolnloop.github.io/python-package-manager-shootout/) for a detailed benchmark report.